ProteinsWebTeam/pfam-docs/docs/faq.rst

 E-value.

 The clan pages can be accessed by following a link from the Pfam entry page, or alternatively they can be accessed by by selecting
-`Browse + By Set <https://www.ebi.ac.uk/interpro/set/all/entry/pfam/#table>`_ in the InterPro website menu and select **Pfam** in the database section.
+`Browse + By Clan/Set <https://www.ebi.ac.uk/interpro/set/all/entry/pfam/#table>`_ in the InterPro website menu and select **Pfam** in the database section.

 For each clan page, you can access all the related data.
-See :doc:`Clan/Set page organisation </clan-set>` for more information.
+See :doc:`Clan page organisation </clan>` for more information.

 What criteria do you use for adding families into clans?
 =========================================================